jlursenbach/CPSC-362-summer-group/use_cases.md

 "Post condtion": "User is able to view data related to the selected stock", "Main success scenario": {1: "User selects a stock from a list of stocks", 2: "system displays data related to selected stock"}
 }

+{"ID": "AC-3",
+"Name": "get stock data from yahoo finance", "Description: "The developer will get stock data from yahoo finance by using the yfinance python module."
+"Primary Actor: "developer"
+"Preconditions: "yfinance is imported" "Postconditions: "stock data is retrieved"
+"Main Success Scenario (flow)": {"1: stock data is retrieved"0} }

 ```